Map OneDrive for Business & SharePoint to Network Drives

 View Version History From File Explorer Context Menu

-The version history of files in your Zee Drive mapped drives can be viewed from the Windows File Explorer context menu.
+The version history of files in your Zee Drive mapped drives can be viewed and managed from the Windows File Explorer context menu.
 Zee Drive will show a list of the latest versions including the version number, modification date, file size and whom made the change.

 - Select a file in File Explorer, right click the mouse button to show the context menu then choose the version history command.